Cracking the Enigma: Pieces You Don´t Understand

 I was extremely flustered.
 This was the first instance in my short time editing for Polyphony that I had encountered a piece that I didn't know what feedback to give.
 I wanted to give the author the best commentary that I could, but I felt like I couldn't do that if I didn't understand their point of view or purpose when writing the piece.
 How can you give someone advice if you don't understand where they are coming from?
 I thought as I sat and stared at my computer screen in a state of frustration and confusion.
 What am I going to do?

 The words on the screen continued to jump out at me and taunt me until I suddenly had an idea.
 Why don't I just take it paragraph by paragraph and see what I can say?
 I proceeded to read the piece again, examining it paragraph by paragraph, pinpointing and commenting on specific elements of the piece that I had been confused by and wanted more clarification on.
 Eventually I had written encouraging comments that I really felt would help the author improve their piece and make readers more captivated by their dystopian society.
-Once I had finished editing, I pressed SEND on Submission Manager, and my feedback was officially complete.
+Once I had finished editing, I pressed SEND on Submittable, and my feedback was officially complete.

 I got out of my computer chair, proud of myself for tackling a hard piece and surprised at how simple editing the piece was than it had initially seemed.